uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

 - [Joinup Licensing Assistant - Find and compare software licenses](https://joinup.ec.europa.eu/collection/eupl/solution/joinup-licensing-assistant/jla-find-and-compare-software-licenses)
 - [Joinup Licensing Assistant - Compatibility Checker](https://joinup.ec.europa.eu/collection/eupl/solution/joinup-licensing-assistant/jla-compatibility-checker)

-If the original code does not have a license, you may not distribute your derivative code.
+If the original code does not have a license, you may not be able to distribute your derivative code.
 You can try to contact the authors and ask them to clarify the license of their code.